20macchiken/DES423-HeartDisease-ML/READme.md

 # Steps to run a file

 After all installation done, I advise to run `Trainmodel.py` first, because it would generate a csv with prediction and metrics which will be used in `confusionMatrix.py` and `featureImportance.py`

+# Outputs
+The results are in the ouputs folder, which if it doesn't exist then run the files in steps like the above instruction.
+The folders are seperated for each python file (Output of the files that are generated)